sine2pi/Variable-Radii-RoPE/README.md

 - Which to diminish (smaller radius)
 - Different scaling for different dimensions

-Standard RoPE can only rotate embeddings, while this variable radius extension can both rotate AND scale them.
+Standard RoPE rotates embeddings along a 2d 1-unit circle on a plane.
+This variable radius extension can both rotate anf scale them.
 This provides a richer way to encode positional information, potentially improving the model's ability to handle sequences of various lengths and capture position-dependent patterns.
+Probably good for sound.
+Thats the intuition anyway.

 Basic working implimentation: